MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 Notice that the Bayes factor of 28:1 here is not the identical to the Bayes factor of 16:1 that we obtained from the last test. **The sampling plan actually does matter.**

 What about the design in which the row columns (or column totals) are fixed?
-As I mentioned earlier, this corresponds to the “independent multinomial” sampling plan.
+As I mentioned earlier, this corresponds to the â€œindependent multinomialâ€ sampling plan.
 Again, you need to specify the sampleType argument, but this time you need to specify whether you fixed the rows or the columns.
 For example, suppose I deliberately sampled 87 humans and 93 robots, then I would need to indicate that the fixedMargin of the contingency table is the "rows".
 So the command I would use is:

 ~~~